Apennine Colossus: Description

 Within the giant exist a series of chambers and caves on three levels.
 In the ground floor of the colossus exists a cave containing an octagonal fountain dedicated to the Greek goddess Thetys.
 The Italian painter Jacopo Ligozzi adorned the Grotto de Thetys with frescos of villages from the Mediterranean coast of Tuscany in 1586.
 In other chambers mining scenes based on the book De re metallica by the mineralogist Georgius Agricola were to be seen.
 In the giant's upper floor is a chamber big enough for a small orchestra and in the head a small chamber holds a fireplace out of which the smoke would escape through his nostrils.
 The chamber in the head had slits in the ears and the eyes.
-Francesco enjoyed fishing while sitting in the head chamber, throwing the fishing line through one of the eye slits.
+Francesco I de Medici, Grand Duke of Tuscany, enjoyed fishing while sitting in the head chamber, throwing the fishing line through one of the eye slits.
 At night the chamber was illuminated with torches, following which the eyes appeared to glow in the dark.
 Initially, the back of the Colossus was protected by a structure resembling a cave, as seen on an etching by Stefano della Bella.
-As Giambologna was an admirer of the Italian sculptor Michaelangelo the cave-like structure was also compared with Michelangelo's style of the non-finito.
+As Giambologna was an admirer of the Italian sculptor Michelangelo the cave-like structure was also compared with Michelangelo's style of the non-finito.
 On top of it, there was a terrace.
 The cave-resembling structure was demolished around 1690 by the sculptor Giovan Battista Foggini, who also built a statue of a dragon to adorn the back of the colossus.
 The dragon was described to have been a fountain, but it is assumed the dragon's belly was transformed into a fireplace while the dragon's neck and head had the function of its chimney.
-In 1876, the Italian sculptor Rinaldo Barbetti renovated the giant statue.
+In 1876, the Italian sculptor Rinaldo Barbetti renovated the statue.